-A business card can be the catalyst that gets you the job or the scrubby paper your clients pick their teeth with.
+A business card can be the catalyst that leads to future clients picking up your design portfolio and giving you the job, or the scrubby paper that ends up in the bin or being used as a toothpick.
 Make yours the former by learning from these cautionary tales...

 01. Out of shape

-In our 10 Commandments of Business Card Design feature, we preached some vital rules: Don’t use a gimmick unless it’s a (really) good one.
+In our 10 commandments of business card design feature, we preached some vital rules: Don’t use a gimmick unless it’s a (really) good one.
 And don’t vary from common shapes.
-Now, whilst the design and imagery on this card is perfectly OK, the fact you have to take the card out of the sleeve to get contact details; and the fact that the contact card itself is round, is a mistake in our eyes.
+Now, while the design and imagery on this card is perfectly okay, the fact you have to take the card out of the sleeve to get contact details; and the fact that the contact card itself is round, is a mistake in our eyes.
 The record design is inventive, but it’s crying out to get lost.
 Which is a shame, because Vitor Bonates’ work is actually pretty good.

 02. QR nightmare

 This would be a lot of fun if it weren’t for the fact THERE’S NO CONTACT DETAILS ON THE CARD.
 Just a website.
 And a QR code.
 YES!
 A QR CODE!
 If there’s one thing you definitely shouldn’t do it’s use a QR code.
 No one cares about them.
 No one ever uses them.
 If the space was used for an email and phone number it would be perfectly acceptable.
 But a QR code?
 Come on!

 Legibility is key on your business card – it’s hugely important that clients can see your details at a glance.
 Yes, this is a fun gimmick for a personal trainer – when you stretch it it reveals the logo and name.
 But you have to work for it to get the contact (we get it, but we still don’t like it).
 Say you want to call on your mobile?
 How do you stretch it with one hand?
 This feels like design for design’s sake.